 URI Identifier & Operation Mapping

 Although CoAP supports a URI in requests, it is not used in the same way as in HTTP.
 The URI in CoAP is broken down into binary parts, minimizing overhead and complexity.
 In LWM2M only path segment and query string URI components are needed.
-The URI path is used to simply identify the interface, object or resource that the request is for, and is encoded in Uri-Path options.
+The URI path is used to simply identify the interface, Object or Resource that the request is for, and is encoded in Uri-Path options.
 The LWM2M Registration interface also makes use of query string parameters to pass on meta-data with the request separately from the payload.
 Each query parameter is encoded in a Uri-Query Option.
 Likewise, the LWM2M Operations for each interface are mapped to CoAP Methods.

 Registration Interface